 You can see one of our lawyers for free legal advice at our clinic advice sessions.
 The lawyer can discuss with you what options are available.
 If the matter is urgent, either call our telephone advice service or ask for the Legal Aid Duty Lawyer at Court.
 It's always best to get some advice before you have to go to Court.

-Under the Safe at Home Family Violence program the Legal Aid Commission can provide victims of family violence with legal advice, assistance and representation.
+Under the Safe at Home Family Violence program Tasmania Legal Aid can provide victims of family violence with legal advice, assistance and representation.
 This service is offered state-wide.
 Call 1300 366 611 to arrange an appointment with the Safe at Home lawyer.

 Everyone, regardless of personal circumstances is able to come into our free clinic advice sessions.
 The lawyer you speak to can tell you if you are eligible for legal aid.
 If you aren’t eligible for legal aid, the lawyer can give you some advice, information or contact details of other service providers that may be able to assist you.

-The Legal Aid Commission can provide free state-wide education sessions on all areas of the law and tailor them to meet the needs of your group.
+Tasmania Legal Aid can provide free state-wide education sessions on all areas of the law and tailor them to meet the needs of your group.
 Please contact us on 1300 366 611 to arrange a booking.

 You don't need an appointment to come into one of our clinic advice sessions.
 You just need to come on the right day at the right time.

-You will speak directly to a fully qualified lawyer employed by the Legal Aid Commission of Tasmania.
+You will speak directly to a fully qualified lawyer employed by Tasmania Legal Aid.